 Julie Anderson is a writer and author.

-Her latest novel Oracle (Claret Press, May 2021) is available at all good book shops.
-This is the second in a series of political thrillers featuring Cassandra Fortune.
-Plague, the first, was published in September 2020 and is also available at Waterstones and Amazon.
-The third in the series, Opera, will be published in 2022.
+Her latest novel Opera (Claret Press, September 2022) is available at all good book shops.
+This is the third in a series of political thrillers featuring Cassandra Fortune.
+Plague, the first, was published in September 2020 and Oracle, the second in May 2021.
+All books are available at Waterstones and Amazon.

 Before becoming a writer Julie was a Senior Civil Servant in Whitehall, working for a variety of government departments and other public bodies, including the Office of the Deputy Prime Minister.
 She left the Civil Service in 2012 to concentrate on her ambition to write fiction and become a published novelist.
 She has an ancient degree in English and has even taught it.